Most Suitable Automatic Litter Box For High Spraying Cats

 What if I tell you that there is a litter box that has the capacity to:

-1) Contain efficiently (and with no leaking) the cat urine, no matter how high you feline sprays.
+1) Contain efficiently (and with no leaking) the cat urine, no matter how high your feline sprays.

 2) Automatically self-cleaning every time your cat uses it, with a high percentage of reliability so you don’t have to worry about design flaws.

-This is like hitting two birds with one stone and that’s the case of the Litter Robot.
+This is like hitting two birds with one stone and that’s the case of the Litter Robot III.
 Effectively, the Litter Robot Open Air is a great solution if you have a cat or cats that spray high when they do their business.

 If any urine gets above this halfway mark where the rubber liner begins, it will drop down along the inside of the Globe to end up on the litter bed without pooling anywhere.
 As this dripped urine drops into the litter bed, it will form a clump which will be removed by the peeling action of the tough rubber liner during the cleaning cycle.